 Ask yourself, “What would happen if my company was filled with super-premium, branded workers who know how to demonstrate value instead of just a building filled with commoditized employees?”
 Then ask, “Is my organization coffee or is it Starbucks?” – Jayzen Patria

 So if we took a poll right now, what would people say about you?
 How would they describe you?
 Think about feedback you’ve had from your clients, bosses or peers.
 What are the commonalities?

-It’s food for thought, isn’t it?
+It’s food -or drink – for thought, isn’t it?